ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 Disaster struck in my home lab, again.
 This time I knocked a power cord loose on my USB power hub, taking down four of my Kubernetes nodes.
 That usually would not have been a “disaster,” but it broke the “sudo” command, and you can’t maintain Ubuntu without the sudo command.
 The sudo command complained that it couldn't resolve the hostname because I didn’t add the hostname to the /etc/hosts file when I changed the hostname earlier.

 There are nine Raspberry Pis in my home lab that first ran Raspbian, then Ubuntu, and I rebuilt for other reasons along the way.
-I decided rather do yet another manual re-install, now is a good time to add some automation.
+I decided that rather than do yet another manual re-install, now is a good time to add some automation.

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/stack.png" description="Home Lab Raspberry Pis" %}